 The Sciencenter of Ithaca is a hands-on science museum for all ages with more than 250 touchable exhibits.

 Explore 4 billion years of life on earth at Ithaca's Museum of the Earth, home to interactive exhibits and one of America's largest fossil collections.

-A premier college art gallery holding more than 30,000 works in an iconic I.M.
+Don't miss the Cornell Johnson Museum of Art, a premier college art gallery holding more than 30,000 works in an iconic I.M.
 Pei-designed building.
 Free admission.

 If the natural world were a national park, the "Lab of O" would be its visitor center.
 Take an inside look at the global environment by following the life and travels of birds.
 Don't miss the Macaulay Sound Library, the world's largest natural sound archive.
 Free admission.